o0Adrian/UserControls_with_an_MVC_APP/README.md

 # Before we start

-Warning: This is a workaround.
+IMPORTANT: This is a workaround.
 In the future I will improve flet-mvc library to add decorators send/receive in order to connect them without the need of sending objects directly to the UserControl.
 See "What is next" below.

 ## Flet's User Controls in a nutshell:

-In simple term, flet User Control objects are Controls created by the users.
+In simple terms, flet User Control objects are Controls created by the users.
 Controls like: Container, Text, Row...
 Literally they can be used as any other control in our view.

 Why are they useful?
-I personally use them to be reusable.
-Let's say I create two applications and went them to have a certain "view", then I can just create my own User Control.
+They are meant to be reusable.
+Let's say I create two applications and want them to have a certain block of "view", then I can just create my own UserControl.

 Please reference flet documentation: [UserControls](https://flet.dev/docs/guides/python/user-controls/)